giovanniboscu/continuous-section-field/docs/model/geometric_material_decomposition.md

 $$EA(z) = E(z)\cdot A, \qquad EI(z) = E(z)\cdot I, \qquad GJ(z) = G(z)\cdot J$$

 This formulation is adequate for prismatic members with a single homogeneous material.
-It becomes limiting when the section is tapered, composed of multiple materials, locally degraded, or any combination of these, because geometry and material participation can no longer be described by a single shared function.
+It breaks down when the section is tapered, composed of multiple materials, locally degraded, or any combination of these, because geometry and material participation can no longer be described by a single shared function.

 CSF addresses the general case through an organisational model in which geometry and material participation are treated as fully independent fields